Learn about the secret life of Alex Duffner, a photographer who beats his fear of flying by travelling on a cargo ship.

 Alex Duffner, a 27 years old photographer and proud owner of the Facebook page On trails, where he shares photos of cityscapes and travellers from around the world.
 As the son of a tour guide, firmly believes travelling is in his blood.

-Growing up in Thailand, Alex moved to London to study at Goldsmiths University, where he got the opportunity to explore different art fields.
-It was a year of experimenting before his goals were clear.
+Growing up in Thailand, Alex Duffner moved to London to study at Goldsmiths University, where he got the opportunity to explore different art fields.
+It was a year of experimenting before Alex Duffner goals were clear.
 “I chose to study design but the programme focused on the process rather than outcome.
 Most importantly, how you communicate your ideas through different mediums like videos, photos, writing and web-design,” he explains.

 Soon after, life on a cargo ship began.
 Just as curious as everyone else, we discuss his story from the beginning.

 Can you share with us the moment you decided to travel by cargo ship instead of a plane?